 What will training involve?A typical karate practice session usually begins with a comprehensive warm-up, followed by the various training exercises.
 The exercises are divided into three main categories: kihon (basic techniques), in which you learn the basic blocks, punches, kicks, stances, etc. of karate; kata (forms), in which you practice and physically remember the various kihon learned; and Kumite (sparring), where your kihon and kata techniques are matched against a real opponent.
 As your skill level increases, so will the difficulty and degree of the exercises.
 Of course, there will also be times when you are taught theory, dojo etiquette and the more philosophical aspects of karate.

-How do I become a member of the CKC?Joining the Chelsea Karate Club requires filling out an (EKDF) application form and paying the appropriate EKDF membership fees (£25 per year).
+How do I become a member of the CKC?Joining the Chelsea Karate Club requires filling out a membership form and paying the appropriate C.K.C membership fees (£45).
 The training fee is only £7 per session or £40 monthly and must be paid directly to club.
-C.K.C also specializes in providing at-home personal training (one-to-one) throughout London including Chelsea, Kensington, Battersea, Canary Wharf areas (personal training fee is only £95 per session).
+C.K.C also specializes in providing at-home personal training (one-to-one) throughout London including Chelsea, Kensington, Battersea, Canary Wharf areas (personal training fee is only £135 per session).

 Rules & Regulations Of Chelsea Karate Club